RyanFrantz/engineering/principles.md

       1. Write design documents, RFCs, and conduct recorded (written, at least) architecture reviews.
 Write useful code comments.
 All of these are accessibility features.
+      2. Be explicit; call out the trade-offs that have been made to add clarity to the direction and intent of the work.
+5. All software has costs.
+    1. Costs come in many forms including money, time (to learn, implement), operational requirements.
+    2. These costs must be understood (at least called out) to help determine which are worth paying to deliver value.
-5. We design for failure.
+6. We design for failure.
     1. We believe we can build solutions that work but we strive to design them at least for the failure cases we can anticipate.
-6. Software is malleable and ephemeral; product is not.
+7. Software is malleable and ephemeral; product is not.
     1. Availability and reliable functionality of features and APIs must persist.
        How that is delivered is free to change.
     2. Proofs-of-concept are highly flammable.